What is MACD

 The MACD is a lagging indicator by its nature as it receives initial data from the quick (period 12) and slow (period 26) Exponential Moving Averages (EMA).
 The third component of the indicator is the Simple Moving Average (SMA) with the smoothing period 9.
 As long as the price is primary and the Averages are secondary, all of them are lagging behind the price.
 The SMA determines the trend by its position in relation to the central zero line.
 When the SMA is above the zero line, it signals an ascending trend; when it is below, the trend is descending.
 The SMA is also called a signal line and used for additional confirmation of trading signals.

-MACD fans have recently improved the indicator, so that nowadays lots of version are available on the Internet, including coloured ones.
+MACD fans have recently improved the indicator, so that nowadays lots of versions are available on the Internet, including colored ones.